Granulate/gprofiler/README.md

 Additionally, 2 more flags need to be added to gProfiler's commandline: `--disable-pidns-check --perf-mode=none`.
 You can add them right after the `--service-name` argument.

-* `--disable-pidns-check` is required because gProfiler won't run in the init PID NS :)
+* `--disable-pidns-check` is required because gProfiler won't run in the init PID NS.
-* `--perf-mode=none` is required because gProfiler will not have permissions to run system-wide `perf`, so we will profile only runtime processes.
+* `--perf-mode=none` is required because gProfiler will not have permissions to run system-wide `perf`, so we will profile only runtime processes, such as Java.
 See [perf-less mode](#perf-less-mode) for more information.

 ## Running as a Kubernetes DaemonSet
 See [gprofiler.yaml](deploy/k8s/gprofiler.yaml) for a basic template of a DaemonSet running gProfiler.